escalab/TPUPoint/README.md

 To install TensorFlow with TPUPoint, please go to the `TensorflowTPUPoint` directory and follow the `README.md`.

+**Note:** TPUPoint is built to run on [Google Cloud Platform (GCP)](https://console.cloud.google.com).
+If you have not already done so, please create a project with TPUv2-8 or TPUv3-8 access.

 ## Benchmarks

 To run TPUPoint with pre-built benchmarks, please go to the `Benchmarks` directory and follow the `README.md`.